shrutikaladha/ListApp/README.md

 - ListComponent: This is scoped at ListActivity level using attribute subcomponent.
 Any new activity can be defined in a similar way.
 - SubcomponentsModule: Subcomponents are scoped at activity level.
 [Defined ActivityScope annotation for that]

-2. UI
+2. UI:
-Complete UI is being designed based on Material Design Guidenlines to display list items.
+Complete UI is designed based on Material Design guidelines to display list items.
 Have Used grid system in dimens for maintaining the spacing grid, and fontSizes for header, title and content.

 Currently, two activities are added: MainActivity and ListActivity.